Meinloh von Sevelingen: Form

 However, he is also the first Minnesänger to show influence from the Rhineland and thus from the troubadours and trouvères.
-This is apparent in the tri-partite structure of most of his strophes, which have the seven-line rhyme-scheme aa|bb|cxc, an anticipation of the later classic canzona form ab|ab|cxc.
+This is apparent in the tri-partite structure of most of his strophes, which have the seven-line rhyme scheme AA BB CXC, an anticipation of the later classic canzona form AB AB CXC.
 The unrhymed sixth line (the "Waise" or "orphan") is a characteristic Romance import.

 Commemoration

 Present-day Söflingen has a Meinloh-Straße, and Meinloh is commemorated as one of the four local "sons of the muses" on the public fountain in the centre of Söflingen.
-The local primary school is called the Meinloh-Grundchule, and the nearby Söflinger Meinloh-Forum is an open-air performance and event venue.
+The local primary school is called the Meinloh-Grundschule, and the nearby Söflinger Meinloh-Forum is an open-air performance and event venue.